 2) Focus on teachers that know you really well

 One of the biggest mistakes that students make is only focusing on grades.
 Instead, think about the teachers who know you really well as a student.
 This is why it is so important to get to know your teachers inside and outside of class.
-A strong recommendation letter will not simply state that “John was an A student and did well on his tests.”
-Instead, it will describe the type of scholar, thinker, researcher, and classmate you are.
-If your teachers write “comments”about you at the end of the semester or marking period, this can give you a glimpse of how they might talk about you.
-Remember though, the purpose of comments on a report card are to talk about your strengths and weaknesses and a recommendation letter will be framed in a more supportive, positive way.
+A strong recommendation letter will not simply state that:

 3) Align your recommendation letters to your areas of academic interest

 When college admissions officers are reading recommendations, they are imagining you as a student on their campus.
-Ideally, your recommendations should support your intended academic interest, so if you are an intended English major, at least one of your recommendations should be from an English teacher.
-If you are an aspiring engineer, you should have a recommendation from a math or science teacher.
+Ideally, your recommendations should support your intended academic interest.
+For example, say you are an intended English major, at least one of your recommendations should be from an English teacher.
+If you are an aspiring engineer, you should have a recommendation from a math or science teacher, and so on.
 Generally, you should be seeking recommendation letters from teachers in two separate academic disciplines.

 4) Ask your teachers by the end of junior year